-The licensee shall prepare the drawings and plans after consultation with the U.S. Fish and Wildlife Service, National Marine Fisheries Service, Maine Department of Marine Resources, Maine Atlantic Salmon Authority, and the Maine Department of Inland Fisheries and Wildlife.
-The licensee shall include with the drawings documentation of consultation, copies of comments and recommendations on the drawings and schedule after they have been prepared and provided to the agencies, and specific descriptions of how agencies' comments are accommodated by the licensee's facilities.
-The licensee shall allow a minimum of 30 days to comment and make recommendations before filing the drawings with the Commission.
-If the licensee does not adopt a recommendation, the filing shall include the licensee's reasons based on project-specific information.
+The licensee shall prepare the plan and drawings required in (a) and (b) above, after consultation with FWS, NMFS, Maine DMR, Maine Salmon Authority, and Maine Fisheries and Wildlife.
+The licensee shall include with the plan and drawings, as appropriate, documentation of consultation, copies of comments and recommendations on the plan or drawings and schedule after they have been prepared and provided to the agencies, and specific descriptions of how agencies' comments are accommodated by the licensee's facilities.
+The licensee shall allow a minimum of 30 days to comment and make recommendations before filing the plan or drawings with the Commission.
+If the licensee does not adopt a recommendation, the filing shall include the licensee's reasons, based on project-specific information.

-The Commission reserves the right to require changes to the proposed facilities.
+The Commission reserves the right to require changes to any proposed facilities.
 Upon Commission approval, the licensee shall implement the proposal, including any changes required by the Commission.

-As-built drawings of the upstream fish passage facilities shall be filed in accordance with the requirements of Article 301.
-At the same time the licensee files as-built drawings with the Commission, as-built drawings shall also be filed with the resource agencies.
+As-built drawings of any permanent upstream fish passage facilities shall be filed in accordance with the requirements of Article 301.
+At the same time the licensee files as-built drawings with the Commission, as-built drawings shall also be filed with the above listed resource agencies.

 Article 407.
-The licensee shall, within 180 days from the date of issuance of this license, file for Commission approval, a plan and schedule to monitor the effectiveness of the downstream fish passage facilities required in Article 405 and upstream fish passage facilities required in Article 406.
+The licensee shall, within 180 days from the date of issuance of this license, file for Commission approval, a plan and schedule to monitor the effectiveness of the downstream fish passage facilities required in Article 405.

-The licensee shall design the monitoring plan after consultation with the U.S. Fish and Wildlife Service, the National Marine Fisheries Service, the Maine Department of Marine Resources, Maine Atlantic Salmon Authority, and the Maine Department of Inland Fisheries and Wildlife.
+The licensee shall design the monitoring plan after consultation with the U.S. Fish and Wildlife Service, the National Marine Fisheries Service, the Maine Department of Marine Resources, the Maine Atlantic Salmon Authority, and the Maine

+Department of Inland Fisheries and Wildlife.
 The licensee shall include with the plan, documentation of consultation, copies of comments and recommendations on the plan and schedule after they have been prepared and provided to the agencies, and specific descriptions of how agencies' comments are accommodated by the licensee's plan.
 The licensee shall allow a minimum of 30 days to comment and make recommendations before filing the plan with the Commission.
-If the licensee does not adopt a recommendation, the filing shall include the licensee's reasons, based on project specific information.
+If the licensee does not adopt a recommendation, the filing shall include the licensee's reasons, based on project-specific information.